-Briana Nei is a seasoned veteran with 20 years of ministry and motherhood under her belt.
-She is the founder of Revealed Ministries for Women.
+Briana Nei Briana is a blogger and the author of Revealed in Ephesians the Mystery of Who I Am in Christ, and the founder of Revealed Ministries for Women.
 This ministry is a prayer and fasting focused, bible-centered ministry that teaches women the beauty of God revealing himself to his people through his Word and through prayer.
-She has an obsession for God’s Word and loves teaching anyone who wants to learn to know Jesus in an intimate way, through his Word and through his Spirit.
-She loves people passionately and even tries to *gasp* call her friends.
-Briana has a unique style of speaking that combines comedic timing with deep and profound Bible teaching and relatable story telling.
+Briana has a powerful and anointed speaking gift that combines comedic timing with deep and profound Bible teaching and relatable story telling.
 She has a Spirit-filled way of relating to all age groups – children, teens, mothers, working women, empty nesters and the elderly.
 She serves the Lord at Emmaus Church in Berryville alongside her amazing husband, worship leader and jazz musician Caleb Nei.
-She is available, along with her prayer and worship team, to speak at your women’s conferences and events.

 Learn to study God’s Word with Revealed in Ephesians.

 - Gain intimacy with the Lord through life-changing, scripture based prayers.

 - Be encouraged and strengthened to do spiritual warfare.

 - Find new easy to use online tools to help discover the deeper truths in the Hebrew and Greek.